David Lam: Career

 Lam became a prominent real estate entrepreneur in Vancouver, and was a leading proponent of many groundbreaking real estate development ventures.
+The company he founded is now known as Pacific Canadian Investments (PCI).
 He is also noted for being a leading philanthropist.
 He founded the Floribunda Philanthropic Society, and the David & Dorothy Lam Foundation.
 He donated substantial funds to cultural projects in his adopted province and country.
 He served as Chairman of Hong Kong Baptist College, trustee of the Chancellor's Circle at the University of British Columbia, which later awarded him an honorary degree, and was a benefactor to the David C. Lam Institute for East-West Studies at Hong Kong Baptist University.
 In 1986, he helped found the Canadian International Dragon Boat Festival.

-Lieutenant Governor
+Lieutenant governor

 In 1988 Governor General Jeanne Sauvé, on the advice of Prime Minister Brian Mulroney, appointed him lieutenant governor.
 Lam represented the Crown during the term of three Premiers: William Vander Zalm, Rita Johnston, and Michael Harcourt.

 He formally ended the practice of lieutenant governors wearing the Windsor uniform.
 This practice was reinstated by Lieutenant Governor Steven Point.

 Lam was Canada's second non-white lieutenant governor (the first being Lincoln Alexander of Ontario) and was the first Asian Canadian as well as the first Chinese Canadian lieutenant governor.